Yahoo appoints chairman as Mayer's turnaround effort continues

 Webb, who has served as interim chairman since April and is a former eBay Inc chief operating officer, has been a director at Yahoo since February 2012.

-Yahoo, once one of the Web's most successful companies, has seen its revenue stall in recent years as consumers and advertisers favour rivals such as Google Inc and Facebook Inc.
+Yahoo, once one of the Web's most successful companies, has seen its revenue stall in recent years as consumers and advertisers favor rivals such as Google Inc and Facebook Inc.

 Chief Executive Marissa Mayer, a former Google executive, is about a year into a plan to try to bring viewers and users - and the revenue growth they represent - back to Yahoo.